aws-cloudformation/aws-cloudformation-resource-providers-kms/alias/docs/README.md

 #### TargetKeyId

-Identifies the CMK to which the alias refers.
-Specify the key ID or the Amazon Resource Name (ARN) of the CMK.
+Identifies the AWS KMS key to which the alias refers.
+Specify the key ID or the Amazon Resource Name (ARN) of the AWS KMS key.
 You cannot specify another alias.
 For help finding the key ID and ARN, see Finding the Key ID and ARN in the AWS Key Management Service Developer Guide.

 _Required_: Yes